Evaluating Search-Based Software Microbenchmark Prioritization: Experimental Study

 \subsection{Dataset}

-To perform our experimental evaluation, we require executions of \begin{inparaenum} \item dedicated benchmarks (but not unit tests utilized as performance tests, because their execution is not rigorous with respect to performance testing and benchmarking best practice~\citep{georges:07}); \item full benchmark suites, as \gls{tcp} is defined by executing a full test suite in a certain order~\citep{rothermel:99,rothermel:01}; \item multiple versions of the same project to perform regression testing; and \item multiple projects to improve external validity. \end{inparaenum} In addition, a rigorous performance evaluation demands high standards and compliance with the performance engineering best practice to reduce internal validity threats~\citep{georges:07,maricq:18}.
+To perform our experimental evaluation, we require executions of \begin{inparaenum} \item dedicated benchmarks (but not unit tests utilized as performance tests because their execution is not rigorous concerning performance testing and benchmarking best practice~\citep{georges:07}); \item full benchmark suites, as \gls{tcp}/\gls{smbp} is defined by executing a full suite in a certain order~\citep{rothermel:99,rothermel:01}; \item multiple versions of the same project to perform regression testing; and \item multiple projects to improve external validity. \end{inparaenum} In addition, a rigorous performance evaluation demands high standards and compliance with the performance engineering best practice to reduce internal validity threats~\citep{georges:07,maricq:18}.
+We are only aware of one dataset that adheres to these criteria, which is from our previous work and was specifically created for \gls{smbp}~\citep{laaber:21c,laaber:21c:replication_package}.
+The dataset includes \begin{inparaenum} \item \gls{jmh} benchmark suite executions, \item dynamic coverage information on method level for these benchmarks, and \item coverage-based, greedy baselines for \gls{tcp} on benchmarks. \end{inparaenum} Though there are a few papers on microbenchmarking and performance regression testing~\citep{chen:17,mostafa:17,oliveira:17,chen:22,traini:22b}, no other dataset fits the above-mentioned criteria.
+Hence, we only select the dataset of our previous work~\citep{laaber:21c,laaber:21c:replication_package} for our experiment.